morrisbe/developers.home-assistant/docs/development_environment.md

 title: "Set up Development Environment"
 ---

 You'll need to set up a development environment if you want to develop a new feature or component for Home Assistant.
-Read on to learn how to set up.
+Read on to learn how to set it up.

 ## Preparing your environment